 Road Trip Games

-Before closing the final miles to New York City, I wanted to stop to share one of the many pastimes Lola and I cultivated while speeding eastward on this journey as a means of generating free entertainment for ourselves.
+Before closing the final miles to New York City, I wanted to stop to share one of the many pastimes Lola and I cultivated while speeding eastward on this journey to entertain ourselves.
 These are our unofficial "road trip games" for which we take full creative credit, including their unique branding and general lack of taste.

 Singing games.
-These are not your ordinary "singing along with the radio" exercises -- they have special qualifiers and rules.
+These are not your ordinary "singing along with the radio" distractions -- they have special qualifiers and rules.
 The first type of singing game is called “Lisp Singing” (sounds dangerously close to "Lip Synching").
 The way it works is you have to hold your tongue with your index finger and thumb while trying to sing the lyrics of any given song on the radio.
 We piloted our game to the lyrics of the Beatle's “Here Comes the Sun” which in turn led to other songs.
-Finding the pastime pleasing, it was worthy of further exploration.
 With practice, each new song got easier to lisp sing along with.
 We also developed the art of "Lock Jaw Singing" which is just like it sounds -- singing without moving your jaw.
-We tried this while singing “Rocket Man” by Elton John.
+We tried this while singing Elton John’s “Rocket Man”.
 Entertaining, yes -- plus, from a purely artistic point of view, it reveals something new about the song when sung with the bottom half of your mouth frozen.
 (Insert grin here.)
 A third type of singing game we played is more mundane, but still fun -- changing the lyrics of songs to make them funnier.